Addiction Therapy in Birmingham, MI—Detroit Addiction Therapists

 A skilled medical professional will be able to identify effects to the mind and body, and even recommend a counselor in the area who has had success treating the issue.
 They can provide objective information on the adverse ramifications of addiction, and healthy activities the addict can do to replace the negative habit.

 3. Research Birmingham addiction therapy.

-There are many addiction therapists in Birmingham, Michigan, but an effective one will analyze the particulars of each scenario and develop a treatment plan that is customized to the individual’s needs.
+There are many addiction therapists in Birmingham, Michigan and the greater Detroit area, but an effective one will analyze the particulars of each scenario and develop a treatment plan that is customized to the individual’s needs.
 Our addiction counselors will help identify positive changes and potential causes of the dependency issue.

-Our Birmingham addiction counseling professionals are leaders in the field, and have been featured in trusted news outlets such as CNN, The Boston Globe, Mashable, Cult of Mac, Bleacher Report, Psychology Today, Prevention and many more.
+Our Birmingham addiction counselors and psychologists are leaders in the field, and have been featured in trusted news outlets such as CNN, The Boston Globe, Mashable, Cult of Mac, Bleacher Report, Psychology Today, Prevention and many more.

 Furthermore, Thriveworks Birmingham addiction counseling is dedicated to getting you the help you need as soon as you need it, not weeks after frustrating games of phone tag.
 It may be hard enough to admit you need help.
 We don’t want the scheduling process to add to that stress.
 So when you call, we’ll answer — day or night — and schedule with our first available session, which is often within 24 hours.